Birds of Printer Nightmares

 https://docs.microsoft.com/en-us/windows-hardware/drivers/install/system-defined-device-setup-classes-available-to-vendors?redirectedfrom=MSDN

 The first one is a Windows 10 Administrative Template.
-You will need to search for: “Allow installation of devices using drivers…” And add the 2 classes as I showed you with the old-fashioned GPO’s.
+You will need to search for “Allow installation of devices using drivers…” and add the 2 classes, as I showed you with the old-fashioned GPOs.

 But I am missing the option to disable: “Prevent users from installing printer drivers”?
 So the first thing that will come to mind, use group policy analytics!
 So I did…